octo-technology/OpenTezos/docs/ligo/examples.md

       False)
 ```

-Let's check for the indice contract as well.
+Let's check for the _indice_ contract as well.

 ```shell
 tezos-client get contract storage for indice
 //output: 0
 ```

-Now, let's do a transaction!
+Now, let's make a transaction.
 Imagine the user **bootstrap3** wants to use the advisor smart contract to know if he should invest.

-For that, he must make a transaction using the action `RequestValue(Unit)` for which the michelson expression is `(Right Unit)`.
+For that, he must make a transaction using the action `RequestValue(Unit)` for which the Michelson expression is `(Right Unit)`.

 ```shell
 tezos-client transfer 0 from bootstrap3 to advisor --arg '(Right Unit)'
 ```

-Then in another terminal let's bake for **bootstrap3**,
+Then in another terminal, let's bake for **bootstrap3**,

 ```shell
 tezos-client bake for bootstrap3
 ```

-Now let's check if it's worth the investment by looking at the storage
+Now let's check if it is worth investment by looking at the storage.

 ```shell
 tezos-client get contract storage for advisor